Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 You look up like nail salons just in a five kilometre radius.

-There's a fuck tonne of them, OK?
+There's a fuck ton of them, okay?

 There's so many.